Lockric/Project_3_game_search/README.md

-Project 3 (has no name as of yet) is a program that can help gamers or those who wish to get into gaming to find new games through the IGDB Api.
+GS Ultimate is a program that can help gamers or those who wish to get into gaming to find new games through the IGDB Api.

 **Installation**
 1. Install igdb api